ethicsatbrandeis/ethicsatbrandeis.github.io/index.md

 # Welcome to our home page!
 ## This the *Ethics in NLP* reading circle at Brandeis.

-Our next meeting will be April 30th, 2019.
+The Ethics in Natural Language Processing (NLP) reading circle is a graduate student led reading group housed in the Department of Computer Science at Brandeis University.
+While the group is centered around the computational linguistics community at Brandeis, anyone interested in the topic is welcome to join us!

+## Fall 2019
+Schedule out ~ soon ~ !

+## Previous Meetings

+###Ethics at Work, April 30th, 2019
 We'll be talking about Ethics at Work with a guest speaker from the *Tech Workers Coalition*.
 Below you'll find suggested readings for the meeting.
 **Readings:**
 - [Microsoft and GitHub Workers Support 996.ICU](https://github.com/MSWorkers/support.996.ICU?)
 - [Thousands of Amazon employees ask the company to adopt a climate change plan](https://www.theverge.com/2019/4/10/18304800/amazon-employees-open-letter-climate-change-plan)